Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/README.md

 The user will e able to either encode a message into an audio file or decode an audio file containing a hidden message using makefile targets.

 **ENCODE INSTRUCTIONS**:
-1) Begin by loading the audio of your choice: make loadaudio [INSERT AUDIO FILE]
+1) Begin by loading the audio of your choice: make loadaudio [INSERT AUDIO FILE NAME]

 This audio file must be a wavfile.
-Find sample wavfiles in the wavFile folder.
+Find sample raw wavfiles in the wavFiles/raw folder.

 2) Encode your message into the loaded audio: make encode [INSERT MESSAGE]

-3) Finally, run the following to insert the modified bytes back into a new wavfile: make returnaudio [INSERT AUDIO FILE] [INSERT NEW AUDIO FILE NAME]
+3) Finally, run the following to insert the modified bytes back into a new wavfile: make returnaudio [INSERT AUDIO FILE NAME] [INSERT NEW AUDIO FILE NAME]

+Ex: make returnaudio cyber.wav modified.wav

-This will create a new encoded wavfile with the user's indicated name.
+This will create a new encoded wavfile with the user's indicated name in the wavFiles/encoded folder.
 This way, the user can hear faint differences in the audio.

+**DECODE INSTRUCTIONS**:
+1) The user must again begin by loading the encoded audio file: make loadaudio [INSERT AUDIO FILE NAME]

+Find encoded audio files in the encoded folder of wavFiles for testing.

+2) Decode the message: make decode [INSERT AUDIO FILE NAME] [INSERT OUTPUT FILE NAME]

+Use the encoded audio file and provide a name for the file with the message.

 ##### Spectrogram Visualizations

-The user will be able to either encode a message into an audio file or decode an audio file containing a hidden message using makefile targets.
-For encode, the user will have to provide an existing audio file and a text file with the message, and the program will encode the text into the audio.
-For decode, the user will have to provide an audio file, and the program will search for a message in the LSB and output it into a new text file.

 ### Resources/ References:
 https://www.scielo.org.mx/scielo.php?script=sci_arttext&pid=S1405-55462022000100039